Soyadrul/ros2_humble_docker/README.md

-# Guide on how to create an Ubuntu 22.04 Docker image with ROS2 Humble
+# How to create an Ubuntu 22.04 Docker image with ROS2 Humble

-Here you can find everything you need to install Docker on a Raspberry Pi 5 running Raspberry Pi OS (64 bit version) and then making an Ubuntu 22.04 container.
+Here you can find a guide on how to install Docker on a Raspberry Pi 5 and creating an Ubuntu 22.04 container with ROS2 Humble.
+In the next steps I will assume that you are operating from the Raspberry Pi 5 running Raspberry Pi OS (64 bit version), which was the environment I used.
+If you are struggling to install the OS take a look at this [page](https://www.raspberrypi.com/software/).

 ---

 ## Download Docker
-Copy the following commands to the terminal:
+Execute the following commands to the terminal:
 1. Update the system
    ```bash
    sudo apt update && sudo apt upgrade -y